originally published on 2/5/2010:

 Anyway, I couldn’t live with myself if I sent Owen to school with the same ones.
 So for him, we created Happy Face Valentines, and they are way too cute.

-I made a verrrry simple pattern that includes both the Flower Valentine and the Happy Face Valentine, and feel free to download if you’d like.
+I made a verrrry simple pattern that includes both the Flower Valentine and the Happy Face Valentine.
+They do not need to be perfect!

 The Happy Face Valentine has a small circle and a large circle.